korylprince/school-covid-tracker/README.md

 This is a simple COVID-19 tracking page for school districts.
 The data is pulled from a Google Sheet.

+For a modified version that tracks Exposed and Symptomatic students and staff separately, see [school-covid-tracker-split](https://github.com/korylprince/school-covid-tracker-split).

 ## Example

 ![Example Screenshot](https://raw.githubusercontent.com/korylprince/school-covid-tracker/master/screenshot.png)